Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 all_stats = find_tr_ORF_stats(cov50_fasta["seq"].tolist(),cov50_fasta["id"].tolist(),tissue=True, include_seq=True)
 ```

-The resulting dataframe "all_stats" is large and contains information about polyA length/position, properties of the sequence (e.g. GC%, number of stop codons, Open Reading Frame coordinates, translated protein sequences from the ORFs etc.).
+The resulting dataframe "all_stats" is large and contains information about polyA length/position, properties of the sequence (e.g. GC%, number of stop codons, Open Reading Frame coordinates, coding sequence, translated protein sequences from the ORFs etc.).
 If you would like to view the dataframe, disable the display limit for columns in Pandas by running:

 ```
 pd.set_option('display.max_columns', None)